jedgell/csv-to-sqlite/README.md

 * define per-file callbacks (which receive the full file contents *_may change_) and
 * per-file-line callbacks (which receive individual rows of data as arrays)
+* rename column headers (which are used to name columns in the table)
+* define per-file table name
+* define the database file's name & location

 to manipulate the data before it is dumped into the database.
 After file manipulation, copies of the files are stored in a